Until Holiday Magic Returns to the Zoo!

 Females in the herd give birth to a single calf after more than a year of gestation.
 New giraffe calves are about 6 feet tall, weigh more than 100 pounds and can stand and walk in their first hour.
 Calves nurse from mom for up to 16 months, but they’re cared for by their mothers and other females in the herd as a group.
 Their horns, called “ossicones,” are soft cartilage at birth and harden to bone over time.
 Each giraffe has a unique coat pattern, which helps camouflage them among the grasses and trees.

-Reticulated giraffes are vulnerable to extinction, and their populations are shrinking.
+Reticulated giraffes are at risk of extinction because their populations are shrinking.
 They face threats from habitat loss, poaching and climate change.

 Some areas of the African savanna are facing more droughts from climate change, which reduces the amount of habitat for wildlife.
 To help combat climate change, the Indianapolis Zoo participates in AES’s Green Power Offset Program.
 Indianapolis residents also can help offset carbon that they’re burning in fossil fuels through this program.